A great way to introduce young people to financial responsibility

 Yes.
 A maximum of 5 bags of change per day may be deposited.
-All change must be bagged correctly as mixed change will not be accepted.
+All change must be bagged correctly as we are unable to accept mixed change.

 How can I withdraw money?

-Aa signed withdrawal request form must be posted, faxed or emailed The form must be legible and the Adult Signatory’s signature (or the First Saver’s if they have been given consent on the application form to withdraw under the age of 16) must correspond with that held on our records.
+A signed withdrawal request form must be posted, faxed or emailed The form must be legible and the Adult Signatory’s signature (or the First Saver’s if they have been given consent on the application form to withdraw under the age of 16) must match that on our records.

 Withdrawals can be paid: